Abner261/README_File_For_AirBnB_clone_V3/README.md

 	- `first_name`, `last_name`, `date_of_birth`
 	- JSON format

-There are 6 constraints:
+## There are 6 constraints:

-1. Uniform Interface
+### 1. Uniform Interface

-Define the interface between client-server
+- Define the interface between client-server
-Simple and can be split in small parts
+- Simple and can be split in small parts

-HTTP verbs
+* **HTTP verbs**

-GET:
+  - `GET`:
-Read representation of a resource or a list of resources
+	- Read representation of a resource or a list of resources

-POST:
+  - `POST`:

-Create a new resource
+	- Create a new resource
-PUT:
+  - `PUT`:

-Update an existing resource
+	- Update an existing resource

-DELETE:
+  - `DELETE`:

-Remove an existing resource
+	- Remove an existing resource

-URIs - resource name
+### URIs - resource name

-A resource representation is accessible by a URI:
+* A resource representation is accessible by a URI:

 GET /users: path for listing all user resources
 GET /users/12: path for the user id = 12